 - The Captive (The Prop): The US carrier creates and 100% owns a subsidiary, often called a "captive" or "special purpose entity."
 Critically, this affiliate is typically established in a regulatory haven like Bermuda, the Cayman Islands, or even a domestic state with lenient financial reporting rules.

-- The 'Sleight of Hand': The U.S. carrier then executes a reinsurance agreement, effectively "ceding" these long-term policy liabilities to its own offshore captive.
+- The "Sleight of Hand": The U.S. carrier then executes a reinsurance agreement, effectively "ceding" these long-term policy liabilities to its own offshore captive.
 This reinsurance transaction is the financial equivalent of a magician’s flash and puff of smoke.

 - The Illusion: By ceding the risk, the U.S. carrier can now remove the corresponding policy reserves — the liabilities — from its U.S.-based statutory financial statement.
 Suddenly, the American company’s balance sheet looks dramatically stronger, its surplus appears robust, and it can report higher profitability to its shareholders.
 The U.S. book looks deceptively strong.